mrn-dns/serverlessExam/README.md

 $ git remote add origin ...URL of your new repository...
 $ git push origin master
 ~~~

-+ Deploy the app to your AWS account (cdk deploy).
+### The App.

-## The App.
+Deploy the app to your AWS account (cdk deploy).

-The app you have deployed is very similar to the REST web API you developed in the labs.
+The app resembles the REST web API you developed in the labs.
 Two new DynamoDB tables are included:

 1. Movie Awards - Stores information about awards won by a movie, e.g. Oscars, Golden Globe, etc
 1. Movie Crew - Stores data about the crew associated with a movie, e.g. director, cameras, producer, etc

-Examine these two tables in the DynamoDB management console.
-In VS Code, examine all aspects of the code that created these tables, e.g. seeding, types, etc..
-Also, examine the REST API stack code and the lambda functions. __Do not change the code.__
+Examine all aspects of the code related to these tables, e.g. seeding, types, etc. Also, examine the REST API stack code and the lambda functions. __Do not change the code.__

-When you have fully understood the app, you may destroy the stack, however, the day before the exam, redeploy the app again and leave it deployed.
+When you have fully understood the app, you may destroy the stack.
+However, redeploy the app again the day before the exam and leave it deployed.